Longtime Spokane Valley state Sen. Mike Padden says he won't run for re-election

 Within the past two years, Padden sponsored eight pieces of legislation signed by the governor, including a bill to promote more employee-owned businesses.
 He also worked to reduce condominium ownership regulations to help tenants save money.

-One of the bills Padden sponsored that became law established a tax exemption for motorized wheelchairs and mobility equipment — some of which can cost upwards of $50,000, he said.
+One of the bills Padden sponsored that became law established a tax exemption for motorized wheelchairs and mobility equipment — some of which can cost upward of $50,000, he said.

 Sen. Jeff Holy, R-Medical Lake, said Padden has been a rock-solid colleague over the years and will greatly missed.